ZonghaoLi777/githubTrending/README.md

 ## C#

+* 【2024-01-15】[Squidex / squidex](https://github.com/Squidex/squidex) - Headless CMS and Content Managment Hub
+* 【2024-01-15】[microsoft / xbox-multiplayer-analysis-tool](https://github.com/microsoft/xbox-multiplayer-analysis-tool) - Xbox Multiplayer Analysis Tool is a network traffic capturing tool to aid in the debugging of Xbox services issues and other network traffic from both a PC and Xbox development console.
 * 【2024-01-14】[shimat / opencvsharp](https://github.com/shimat/opencvsharp) - OpenCV wrapper for .NET
 * 【2024-01-14】[xamarin / xamarin-macios](https://github.com/xamarin/xamarin-macios) - Bridges the worlds of .NET with the native APIs of macOS, iOS, tvOS, and watchOS.
 * 【2024-01-12】[Cysharp / R3](https://github.com/Cysharp/R3) - The new future of dotnet/reactive and UniRx.